Site Selection Analytics for Property Development

 - The most popular times and days for visits

-Use Foot Traffic to Inform Site Selection
+Foot Traffic Data for Site Selection Analysis

 It’s important to think long term instead of making site selection decisions or planning based solely on current trends.
 This involves analyzing location data to look for shifts in interest and behaviors.
 Every area or community will experience some form of social or business shift, which will likely impact real estate pricing and consumer activity, and compiled foot traffic data with benchmarks on consumer activity can act as a compass to show what’s to come.